Requirements for conferral of awards, graduation and documentation of results.

 5.1 The Associate Deputy Vice-Chancellor, Research Training and Development (ADVC RT&D) is responsible for confirming a student has fulfilled the requirements for completion of their higher degree by research award or higher doctorate.

-5.2 The Deputy Pro Vice Chancellor, Learning and Teaching (DPVC L&T) is responsible for:
+5.2 The Deputy Vice Chancellor, Learning and Teaching (DVC L&T) is responsible for:

 a) approving non-standard completions